Skip to main content

 mceclip0.png

-1. Once on the portal, click the GET IT NOW A window will pop up with the title, Create the app in Azure.
+1. Once on the portal, click the Get it Now button.
+A window will pop up with the title, Create the app in Azure.

 This will launch the Azure Portal and take you to Teramind’s Home page.
 You might be asked to log in if you are not already..